View Document Text

 Employer Retirement Plan Fees

-to ERISA Plan Clients.
-As such, RTD is subject to specific duties and obligations under ERISA and the IRC that
+ERISA Plan Clients.
+As such, RTD is subject to specific duties and obligations under ERISA and the IRC that include,

-under the investment management or advisory agreement between RTD and the ERISA Plan Client.
-Fees for
+the investment management or advisory agreement between RTD and the ERISA Plan Client.
+Fees for Pooled

-Pooled Retirement Plans are payable quarterly in advance.
-The initial fee is the amount, prorated for the number
+Retirement Plans are payable quarterly in advance.
+The initial fee is the amount, prorated for the number of days

-of days remaining in the initial Fee Period from the effective date of the investment advisory or management
+remaining in the initial Fee Period from the effective date of the investment advisory or management agreement, based

-(without adjustment for anticipated withdrawals by plan participants or other anticipated or scheduled transfers or
+anticipated withdrawals by plan participants or other anticipated or scheduled transfers or distributions of assets).

 • Fees differ for certain non-profit organizations.